terikon/kendo-pouchdb/README.md

 [![Demo](<http://terikon.github.io/kendo-pouchdb/images/demo-grid.png>)](<http://terikon.github.io/kendo-pouchdb/demo/kendo-pouchdb-grid.html>)

-Demo data is put into PouchDB database named *demodb*, and presented with kendo grid.
+Demo data is put into PouchDB database named *demodb*, and presented with Kendo Grid.
 You can create/update/delete records, and they will persist in the database.
-Just reload the page to see your data stored.
+Just reload the page to see your data stored after modification.

-Using [PouchDB Inspector](<https://chrome.google.com/webstore/detail/pouchdb-inspector/hbhhpaojmpfimakffndmpmpndcmonkfa>) you can change a document in database, and the grid will refresh to present your change immediately.
+Using [PouchDB Inspector](<https://chrome.google.com/webstore/detail/pouchdb-inspector/hbhhpaojmpfimakffndmpmpndcmonkfa>) you can change a document in database, and the Grid will refresh itself to present your change immediately.

 In addition more features can be seen here: